VGLoic/eth-testing-monorepo/README.md

         expect(screen.getByText(/connected account 0xf61B443A155b07D2b2cAeA2d99715dC84E839EEf on chain id 0x1/)).toBeInTheDocument();
     });
     test("a connected user should be able to see the wallet informations", async () => {
-        // Start with a connected wallet
+        // Start with a connected wallet - MetaMask React will automatically connect the user wallet testingUtils.mockConnectedWallet(["0xf61B443A155b07D2b2cAeA2d99715dC84E839EEf"]);
-        testingUtils.mockConnectedWallet(["0xf61B443A155b07D2b2cAeA2d99715dC84E839EEf"]);

         render(<App />);